 Student loan servicing costs are generally incurred in a fixed amount per borrower and thus increase in proportion to principal balances outstanding as loans are repaid.
 Prior to 1995, to achieve a level yield to maturity, interest income was deferred during the early years of the loans, then recognized during the later years to offset the aforementioned proportional servicing cost increases.
 Changes in the estimates of future loan servicing costs were reflected in student loan income over the estimated remaining terms of the loans.
-In the fourth quarter of 1995, Sallie Mae discontinued its accounting method of deferring income on student loans which resulted in an increase in 1995 net income and income before premiums on debt extinguished of \$21 million (\$.30 per common share).
+In 1995, Sallie Mae discontinued its accounting method of deferring income on student loans.
+Effective January 1, 1995, Sallie Mae commenced recognizing student loan income as earned.
+Sallie Mae believes this method of accounting is preferable based on industry practices used for recognition of interest income and servicing costs.
+Interest income earned on student loan participations is recognized in accordance with the terms of the joint venture agreement with The Chase Manhattan Bank which effectively reflects the underlying interest income earned on the student loans less servicing costs and the general and administrative expenses of the joint venture.